MatthiasMuth/perlweeklychallenge-club/challenge-233/matthias-muth/README.md

 Now we could go and produce all combinations of two out of any $n$ words that we found being similar.<br/>
 But we won't!<br/>
-We are not asked for all the pairs, but just for how many there are!<br/>
+We are not asked for all the pairs, but just for *how many* there are<br/>
 So let's compute the number of pairs without actually producing them.

 For getting the number of possible pairs, if $n$ is the number of words